Snazzah/MediaSessionMaster/README.md

 - **Extract the folder that is inside the ZIP** somewhere special.
 - Head to the Extensions page (`Chrome > Settings > Extensions`)
 - Flip the `Developer Mode` switch on the top right of the screen.
-- Click `Load unpacked` on the top left and select the folder you extracted.
+- Click `Load unpacked` on the top left and select the `src` folder from the folder you extracted.
-- Appreciate the effort!

 ### Sidenote: Firefox
 Firefox support is planned, however MediaSession API on Firefox is still experimental, and requires a flag to be checked. ([See caniuse](https://caniuse.com/mdn-api_mediasession)) At the moment, some sites such as Soundcloud are not working with the flag enabled and others may not work properly.